 Allow your users to sign up for in-stock notifications.

 Should your user want a specific item that is out-of-stock, keep the PDP live so that the user can request an email notification for when it is back in stock.
 Lulu’s uses a ‘Join the Waitlist’ link to prompt the user in providing an email address.
 In addition, it asks the user to choose the size they are interested in receiving notifications about, which helps avoid email spam.
 This pop-up appears when either the link is clicked or an unavailable size is clicked to assure that the user sees this feature.
+When it comes to email, make sure to use an SPF syntax checker for security reasons.

 Push the cross-sell on the PDPs of out-of-stock items.